Sibbel scores career-high 26 points, Barry slams door late as No. 1 Concordia holds off No. 6 Dordt

-With the help of a career-high 26 points from senior guard Riley Sibbel, No. 1 Concordia remained unbeaten in Great Plains Athletic Conference play with a 69-55 win over No. 6 Dordt on Saturday.
+With the help of a career-high 26 points from senior guard Riley Sibbel, No. 1 Concordia remained unbeaten in Great Plains Athletic Conference play with a 69-55 win over No. 6 Dordt on Saturday at Walz Arena in Seward.

 Just two days ago, Sibbel scored 15 points to set a career high against Northwestern, a mark which she eclipsed against Dordt in the first half alone, scoring 20 points on 8-of-10 shooting.